mgimferrer/APOST3D/README.md

         3) Modify apost's Makefile to set the variable LIBXCDIR to point to where libxc the library has been installed
         4) Compilation of libxc libraries (see details provided below)
         5) Copy the F90 interfaces provided by libxc (libxc_funcs.f90 and libxc.f90 files on /src folder) on $LIBXCDIR
-        6) cd $PROG
+        6) cd $PROG ; make
-        7) make

-Compilation Libxc Libraries:
+* Compilation Libxc Libraries

 After loading the modules of the intel compilers above mentioned, one has to follow the next instructions:

-        1) cd $LIBXCDIR
+        cd $LIBXCDIR
-        2) export CC=icc
+        export CC=icc
-        3) export FC=ifort
+        export FC=ifort
-        4) export FCFLAGS="-u -fpp1 -nbs -pc80 -pad -align -unroll-aggressive -O3 -ip -no-fp-port -mno-ieee-fp -vec-report0 -no-prec-div -parallel -qopenmp"
+        export FCFLAGS="-u -fpp1 -nbs -pc80 -pad -align -unroll-aggressive -O3 -ip -no-fp-port -mno-ieee-fp -vec-report0 -no-prec-div -parallel -qopenmp"
-        5) export LDFLAGS="-qopenmp"
+        export LDFLAGS="-qopenmp"
-        6) export CFLAGS="-O3"
+        export CFLAGS="-O3"
-        7) ./configure --prefix=$LIBXCDIR
+        ./configure --prefix=$LIBXCDIR
-        8) make
+        make
-        9) make install
+        make install

 Important: To date it is not possible to couple APOST3D with newer libxc libraries than the provided, due to internal changes on the modules of libxc.
-We will work on that as soon as possible.
+We will work on that as soon as possible

 Documentation
 -------------

-TO DO
+A manual of the program, together with examples for each type of calculation can be found here(TO DO: readthedocs?)

 Citing APOST3D
 --------------

 The following paper should be cited in publications utilizing the APOST3D program:

-TO DO
+P. Salvador, E. Ramos-Cordoba, M. Gimferrer, M. Montilla, Program APOST-3D, Version 4, Girona, 2023

 Bug reports and feature requests
 --------------------------------

-Please submit tickets to XX.
+Please submit tickets to psalse@gmail.com